 The Send-a-Kid-to-Israel Partnership (SKIP) savings incentive program was created to anticipate and save for our children's Jewish education.
-SKIP allows families, their congregations and JUF/JF to become partners in planning for a young person's future Israel Experience.
+SKIP allows families, their congregations, and JUF to become partners in planning for a young person's future Israel experience.

 Again, in order to enroll your child in SKIP you need to belong to one of the participating congregations in the list below.
 You may enroll your child in SKIP during the annual enrollment process (done each fall) by contacting your synagogue directly.

-SKIP savings will not cover the full cost of most Israel Experience programs.
-SKIP families can also use other Jewish Federation Israel Experience savings, including Gift of Israel funds, Bar/Bat Mitzvah Certificates and Walk with Israel Vouchers.
-In addition, SKIP families are encouraged to apply for scholarships from other sources, including the program sponsor, congregation, and JUF/JF's Chicago Community Israel Program (CCIP).
+SKIP savings will not cover the full cost of most Israel experience programs.
+SKIP families can also use other JUF Israel experience savings, including Gift of Israel funds, B'nai Mitzvah Certificates, and Walk With Israel Vouchers.
+In addition, SKIP families are encouraged to apply for scholarships from other sources, including the program sponsor, congregation, and JUF.

 Aitz Hayim The Center for Jewish Living